jpauty/playground-functional-python/markdowns/collections.md

 # List comprehension and generator expressions

 List comprehension enables you to transform a list into another list.
 For example, to create the list of the first 10 even numbers, we transform the list `[0,..,9]` : `evens = [n*2 for n in range(10)]`.
-Starting from Python 3, `range` does not return a list but a generator.
+Starting from Python 3, `range` does not return a list but a range object.
 So, to be precise, here we transform a range into a list.

 By adding an `if` clause, list comprehension can also be used to filter the source list.
 Here is another way to create the list of the first 10 even numbers: `evens = [n for n in range(20) if n%2 == 0]`.

 There are situations where the created list is only iterated once, typically in a for loop or as an argument of a function which expects an iterator.
 In these cases, you can use a generator expression instead of a list comprehension.
+To create a generator expression, simply replace the surrounding brackets by braces: `evens = (n*2 for n in range(10))`.

-A generator does not create the full list, but creates an iterator objects.
-The iterator expression is lazy, it will create the items on demand.
+A generator expression does not create the full list in memory, but creates an iterator objects.
+This iterator is lazy and will create the items on demand.
 When used in a for loop, a new item is generated at each iteration.
-A generator expression can possibly save a lot of memory and is more efficient.

-To create a generator expression, simply replace the surrounding brackets by braces: `evens = (n*2 for n in range(10))`.
-A generator expression can only be iterated once and cannot be accessed by index.
+A generator expression can possibly save a lot of memory and be more efficient.
+Generator expressions can only be iterated once and cannot be accessed by index.
 Nevertheless, there are many cases where they can be used instead of a list comprehension.

 # Tests on collections with `any` and `all`

 We start with two very useful functions: `any` and `all`.
 They deserve a greater fame, because they enable compact and readable code.

-`any` and `all` take a single argument which must be a iterator, so they can handle lists, generator expressions, sets, dictionaries... `any` returns `True` if at least one element of the collection is true.
+`any` and `all` take a single argument which must be an iterator, so they can handle lists, generator expressions, sets, dictionaries... `any` returns `True` if at least one element of the collection is true.
 Obviously, `all` returns `True` if all the elements of the collections are true.
 E.g. :

 ```python
 any([True,False,False]) # True